GeeksDiary/Molecules/README.md

 dependable
 ==========

-.NET library for reliable job running
+Build reliable workflows in .NET

 [For more information](http://dependableproject.github.io/dependable/)